gsquire/swell/README.md

 The name is inspired from my love of the ocean and surfing.

-The project compiles on Rust 1.0.0 stable, which I will continue to track.
+The project compiles with each version of Rust stable and the latest libraries that are listed in the Cargo file.

 You can define dynamic routes by using the endpoints and it's associated port as seen in the example below.
 This is a way to add some REST functionality